Robin L. Garrell: Biography

 In March 2020, Garrell was appointed the president of The Graduate Center, CUNY in New York City.
-She assumed office in August 2020.
-In the academic year 2022–2023, Garrell faced criticism to her leadership at The Graduate Center by different sectors of the institution, including a Statement of No Confidence signed by over 700 staff, faculty, and students, supported by the PSC local chapter, and by a resolution adopted at the Doctoral and Graduate Students Council, and followed by a Motion of No Confidence in the Senior Administration that took place in the Graduate Center's Graduate Council.
-The confrontations escalated to organized activism by the community.
-She resigned from her position as president in Fall 2023.
+She served as president of the CUNY Graduate Center from 2020 to 2023, during which time she helped the institution build upon its reputation as an innovator in graduate education and a magnet of state-of-the-art research.
+During her tenure, the Graduate Center secured a $9.5 million donation for the school's Stone Center on Socio-Economic Inequality, funding for a new tuition-free master's program aimed at diversifying Astrophysics education and $3 million in additional annual funding to increase doctoral student stipends.
+In conjunction with the 60th anniversary of the Graduate Center, Garrell initiated the Images of Research juried exhibition to showcase student research, The chosen images are displayed on large banners on the outside of the building, and help to raise public awareness of the excellence of student scholarship across disciplines at the Graduate Center.
+Garrell led the creation of a new food pantry in Fall 2023 that serves students and staff at the Graduate Center and in the broader CUNY community.
+Garrell also fostered the creation and launch of the BRES Collaboration Hub at the Graduate Center in 2023.
+This was a milestone for us and CUNY, and defines the landscape for strengthening Black, Race and Ethnic Studies at the university.

 Garrell's leadership roles in science and higher education have included serving on and chairing the NIH Enabling Bioanalytical and Imaging Technologies Study Section, the American Association for the Advancement of Science (AAAS) Committee on Opportunities in Science, and the TOEFL Board of the Educational Testing Service (ETS), and also as a member of the ETS GRE Governing Board.
 In 2017, Garrell was elected to the Western Association of Schools and Colleges Senior College and University Commission (WSCUC).
-She previously served as President of the Society for Applied Spectroscopy (1999), and chaired the UCLA Academic Senate (2009–10) and the UCLA College Faculty Executive Committee (2003-2007).
+She previously served as President of the Society for Applied Spectroscopy (1999), and chaired the UCLA Academic Senate (2009–10) and the UCLA College Faculty Executive Committee (2003–2007).
 In the University of California system, Garrell led the development of system-wide policies on international activities, copyright and fair use.
 Garrell has served on the Advisory Boards of C&EN, Accounts of Chemical Research and Applied Spectroscopy, among other journals.